 A 2013 study observed 116 patients and found that 32.7% of them had relapsed 12 months after the regimen.
 Those who took a higher dosage had a significantly lower relapse rate, at 26.9%.

 It was found that relatively low doses of the drug increase the chance of relapse occurring.
 It was also found that increased duration of treatment, particularly after acne has already cleared up, was associated with a lower relapse rate.

 Is Accutane Safe?
 What Are The Risks?

 - Swallow the entire capsule with a tall glass of water.
 Avoid using Accutane and alcohol.

-- Never break, open or chew the capsule.
+- Never break, open, or chew the capsule.

 - Do not take double doses to compensate for the missed dose.

 - Avoid taking Vitamin A supplements while taking it.

 Every medication comes with its share of good and bad health effects.
 FDA approves a medicine for marketing only after it has demonstrated specific criteria.
 This is when significant benefits outweigh the risks.
 It still requires a degree of control and restriction, which is why the iPLEDGE program exists.

 Nevertheless, each case might be different from others.
 It is because everyone’s body is unique.
 As a result, one’s response to a particular medication might be different.

 In any case, talk to the doctor immediately if anything abnormal happens.
 It is not only during but shortly after the therapy as well.
 Also, take care of all these things if the loved one is taking Isotretinoin.